Slowly rotating anisotropic relativistic stars: Introduction

 A compact object can evade Buchdahl's bound if it is subjected to anisotropic stresses.
-Thus, one may expect to have anisotropic configurations with radius below Buchdahl's radius and arbitrarily close to the BH limit.
-The fact that anisotropic spheres can support greater compactness has been known at least since \cite{Lemaitre:1933gd}, and the idea was brought to wider attention with the exact solution found by Bowers and Liang~\cite{Bowers:1974tgi} for an anisotropic fluid sphere with uniform density.
-Further exact anisotropic solutions were found by~\cite{Bayin:1982vw, Mak:2001eb, Dev:2000gt, Herrera:2004}.
-The effect of the anisotropy in the dynamical stability of compact objects was studied by~\cite{Hillebrandt:1976,Dev:2003qd}, and some general properties of anisotropic stars have been studied by a number of authors~\cite{Doneva:2012rd, Yagi:2015hda, Carloni:2017bck, Raposo:2018rjn, Ovalle:2019lbs}.
+Thus, one may expect to have anisotropic configurations with a radius below Buchdahl's radius.
+The fact that anisotropic spheres can support greater compactness has been known at least since Ref.~\cite{Lemaitre:1933gd}, and the idea was brought to wider attention with the exact solution found by Bowers and Liang~\cite{Bowers:1974tgi} for an anisotropic fluid sphere with uniform density.
+Further exact anisotropic solutions were found by Refs.~\cite{Bayin:1982vw, Mak:2001eb, Dev:2000gt, Herrera:2004}.
+The effect of the anisotropy in the dynamical stability of compact objects was studied by Refs.~\cite{Hillebrandt:1976,Dev:2003qd}, and some general properties of anisotropic stars have been studied by a number of authors~\cite{Doneva:2012rd, Yagi:2015hda, Carloni:2017bck, Raposo:2018rjn, Ovalle:2019lbs, Pretel:2020xuo, Pretel:2022plg}.

 Despite the progress on the study of static anisotropic stars, little has been explored about their rotational properties.
 Bayin~\cite{Bayin:1982vw} considered certain models of slowly rotating anisotropic stars, at first order in the angular frequency $\Omega$.
-More recently, Silva et al~\cite{Silva:2014fca} considered slowly rotating anisotropic NSs in GR and scalar-tensor theories, at first-order in $\Omega$.
+More recently, Silva {\it et al.}~\cite{Silva:2014fca} considered slowly rotating anisotropic NSs in GR and scalar-tensor theories, at first order in $\Omega$.
 There have been also previous approaches aiming to generalize Hartle's second order in $\Omega$ framework~\cite{Hartle:1967he, Hartle:1968si} to anisotropy~\cite{Pattersons:2021lci, Beltracchi:2022vvn}.
-However, \cite{Beltracchi:2022vvn} was predominantly concerned with specific systems and would not be easily applicable to the Bowers-Liang sphere.
-Although~\cite{Pattersons:2021lci} considered the Bowers-Liang model in slow rotation, they did not carry out a thorough study of integral and surface properties, as done by~\cite{Chandra:1974, Beltracchi:2023qla} for slowly rotating isotropic constant density stars.
+However, Ref.~\cite{Beltracchi:2022vvn} was predominantly concerned with specific systems and would not be easily applicable to the Bowers-Liang sphere.
+Although Ref.~\cite{Pattersons:2021lci} considered the Bowers-Liang model in slow rotation, they did not carry out a thorough study of integral and surface properties, as done by~\cite{Chandra:1974, Beltracchi:2023qla} for slowly rotating isotropic constant density stars.
 Moreover, \cite{Pattersons:2021lci} was not concerned on looking at systems which approach the BH compactness.
-Furthermore, \cite{Pattersons:2021lci} contained some typos and other errors, which marred the results presented there.
+Furthermore, Ref.~\cite{Pattersons:2021lci} contained some typos and other errors, which marred the results presented there.